 \section{Numerical Results}

 Using numerical computations we find that the solution of system (\ref{eqn:originalSystem}) may display periodic oscillations.
-This is illustrated in Fig. \ref{fig:oscillations}, for the case when both networks are Erdos-Renyi.
-However, these oscillations do not occur for all parameter values; in fact for low $r$ and $q_a$ the system is stable, as also seen in Fig. \ref{fig:PhaseTransition}.
-Thus, the parameter space, $r,q_a \ \in (0,1] $, can be divided in four regions. \begin{enumerate} \item Network $A$ destroyed, $B$ percolates, no oscillations. \item Network $A$ percolates, $B$ destroyed, no oscillations. \item Both networks percolate, no oscillations. \item System oscillates. \end{enumerate}
+This is illustrated in Fig. \ref{fig:oscillations} for the case when both networks are Erdos-Renyi.
+However, these oscillations do not occur for all parameter values; in fact, for low $r$ and $q_a$ the system is stable, as also seen in Fig. \ref{fig:PhaseTransition}.
+Thus, the parameter space, $r,q_a \ \in (0,1] $, can be divided into four regions. \begin{enumerate} \item Network $A$ destroyed, $B$ percolates, no oscillations. \item Network $A$ percolates, $B$ destroyed, no oscillations. \item Both networks percolate, no oscillations. \item System oscillates. \end{enumerate}

-Fig. \ref{fig:ERboth} shows the regions when both networks are Erdos-Renyi, while \ref{fig:SFboth} shows the regions when both networks are scale free.
-Since scale free networks are more robust to random attacks, region $2$ is smaller in Fig. \ref{fig:SFboth} than Fig. \ref{fig:ERboth}.
-Fig. \ref{fig:ERA} shows the regions when $A$ is an Erdos Renyi network and $B$ is a scale free network, both with same mean degree, while Fig. \ref{fig:SFA} displays the regions when $A$ is scale free network and $B$ is an Erdos-Renyi network.
-The figures show that region $2$ shrinks only when $B$ is a scale free network, this suggests that given that both networks have the same mean degree, the structure of network $A$ does not influence the robustness of network $B$.
-Thus a scale free power distribution network (irrespective of the attacking network structure) is more robust than an Erdos-Renyi network against random attack.
-In all the cases we do find the presence of region $1$., i.e., there does not exist parameter values required for network $A$ to collapse.
+Fig. \ref{fig:ERboth} shows the regions when both networks are Erdos-Renyi, while Fig. \ref{fig:SFboth} shows the regions when both networks are scale free.
+Since scale free networks are more robust against random attacks, region $2$ is smaller in Fig. \ref{fig:SFboth} than in Fig. \ref{fig:ERboth}.
+Fig. \ref{fig:ERA} shows the regions when $A$ is an Erdos Renyi network and $B$ is a scale free network, both with the same mean degree, while Fig. \ref{fig:SFA} displays the regions when $A$ is scale free network and $B$ is an Erdos-Renyi network.
+The figures show that region $2$ shrinks only when $B$ is a scale free network.
+This suggests that given that both networks have the same mean degree, the structure of network $A$ does not influence the robustness of network $B$.
+Thus, a scale free power distribution network, irrespective of the attacking network structure, is more robust than an Erdos-Renyi power distribution network, against random attack.
+In all the cases region $1$ is absent, i.e., there does not exist parameter values required for network $A$ to collapse.